 Our RPO is the only one currently operating in the United States.
 Built in 1927, it originally ran on the Chesapeake & Ohio Railroad as their #68.
-It then went to the Bangor & Aroostook as their #570 and in 1989 was donated to us by Andrew Merrilees LTD, a Canadian locomotive rebuilder.
-When it first arrived in Titusville, it was so rusted you could see straight though it from the outside.
-Thanks to our volunteers, with a grant from the John Nesbit Rees and Sarah Henne Reese Charitable Foundation, it was beautifully restored.
-You can purchase and mail post cards, buy snacks, drinks and limited souvenirs on the RPO during your ride.
+It then went to the Bangor & Aroostook as their #570 and in 1989 was donated to us by Andrew Merrilees LTD, a Canadian locomotive re-builder.
+When it first arrived in Titusville, it was so rusted you could see straight through it from the outside.
+Thanks to our volunteers, with a grant from the John Nesbit Rees and Sarah Henne Rees Charitable Foundation, it was beautifully restored.
+You can purchase and mail postcards, buy snacks, drinks and limited souvenirs on the RPO during your ride.
 We haul bikes and canoes in it and it offers a great view for those riding in wheelchairs.

 Our First Class car was purchased in 2005 from the Lake Shore Railway Historical Society.
 Built by American Car & Foundry for the Wabash Railroad in 1925, it ran as a First Class car on the famous Wabash Cannonball Special.
-Rebuilt with sealed windows and air conditioning in 1946, it was acquired by the Norfolk & Western Railway via merger, and continued in service until the early 1960's when it was donated to LSRHS.
-The interior is original per its 1940's rebuild, with long distance reclining Sleepy Hollow seats, luggage rack lights and mohair upholstery.
+Rebuilt with sealed windows and air conditioning in 1946, it was acquired by the Norfolk & Western Railway via merger, and continued in service until the early 1960’s when it was donated to LSRHS.
+The interior is original per its 1940’s rebuild, with long distance reclining Sleepy Hollow seats and luggage rack lights.